 If you live in Scotland and you have an individual income of £25,000 per year or less, you may be eligible for a part-time fee grant for undergraduate study.

-For undergraduate modules starting in October 2018, the final date to apply for your fee grant without paying the fees yourself first, is 6 September 2018, and we need to receive all your paperwork and fee grant application by that date at the latest.
-This is seven days before the final published date to enrol on a course.
-(For postgraduate study there are tuition fee loans available).
+For undergraduate modules starting in October 2018, the final date to apply for your fee grant without paying the fees yourself first is 20 September 2018 (extended from 6 September 2018), and we need to receive all your paperwork and fee grant application by that date at the latest.
+(Tuition fee loans are available for postgraduate study).